 And this is without the animation, a 3D reinterpretation (more than a simulacrum) of the classically static style of the comic strip and the animated specials; the CGI isn’t an enemy of classicism here, but a wistful hairpin turn toward a new variation on the static swivels and herky-jerky casualness of the original style.
 Pastel, soft-colored hues undercut the emotional distress and suggest a dreamlike, haze-infused world.
 And the film’s willingness to commit to a primarily 2D plane of action, a theoretically alienating stylistic gesture often stigmatized in the animation realm, is startlingly radical in its desire to sacrifice clarity and concision for a jittery vision of childlike-being where the low-frame count suggests movement interspersed with stillness, rather than the constant graceful mania of nominally more technically adept motion pictures.

 Throughout, Bill Melendez’ cackling intrusions as Charlie Brown’s raffish rapscallion of a dog Snoopy provide comic interludes (Melendez’ voice is resurrected from vocal clips throughout the years of having voiced the character).
 His dreams of serving as the WWI pilot The Red Baron, throttling the film into a more unrestrained 3D realm, are candy-coated and most likely to recollect images of Blue Sky’s other, more manic works.
 But in those films the style was the norm, an assumption of life.
-Here it is repurposed as an escape, a liberating principle, with life distorted by the dream world and inscribed in the literal distortion of the film’s largely 2D plane by a more fluid and some would say “complete” animation style.
+Here it is repurposed as an escape, a liberating principle, imagination literally installing a more fluid and some would say “complete” animation style.
 It’s a beautiful marriage of fluctuating form to the film’s content, an exploration of dreaming and desire through animation that literally breaks from its own preordained reality stylistically to circumvent the fences of life itself.

 Here, Blue Sky kicks the bigger-is-better animation realm like a bad habit and inlays clandestine referrals to that more commonplace 3D style to ameliorate the nominal challenge this film presents to the animation norm, all the while transforming the shift between styles into a gauntlet of sometimes thoughtful, sometimes buoyant rebellion from everyday life.
 Most animated features are violently assaultive in their deluge of emotions, raging like a hurricane wrapped up in a sandstorm obliterated by a volcano; in comparison, rather than blowing its top and erupting in fire, The Peanuts Movie has the courage to exist in a perpetual, and oddly life-affirming, state of already-charred, thawed-out emotional reflection.